spluta/RTNeural_Plugin/README.md

-# RTNeural UGen
+# RTNeural Plugin
-A SuperCollider UGen which implements the RTNeural inference engine.
+A SuperCollider/Max/pd plugin which implements the RTNeural inference engine.
 This engine is designed for real-time safe inference of tensorflow and pytorch trained neural networks.
+It can be used to process real-time audio or to run inference at control rate.
+Networks can have any number of inputs and any number of outputs.
+Networks trained at a specific sample rate can run at any samplerate due to internal resampling using libsamplerate.

 ### Installation:

-If you can, you probably want to use one of the pre-build binaries available on GitHub.
+If you are on mac or windows, you probably want to use one of the pre-build binaries available on GitHub.
 The latest release is under Releases on the main github page.
 On mac you will also need to further purge any distrust of the builds:

 SC:
 ```